pmean/build-website/text/02/percentage-02.md

 variables with each having two levels (black/white, male/female).

-**3. Place the treatment/exposure variable as rows and outcome variable as columns.** This relates to the above item.
+**3. Place the treatment/exposure variable as rows and outcome variable as columns.**

+This relates to the above item.
 You usually are interested in the probability of an outcome like death or disease, and you are interested in how this probability changes when the treatment or exposure changes.
 Arranging the table thusly and using row percents usually gets you the comparison you are interested in.

-**4. If one variable has a lot more levels than the other variable, place that variable in rows**.
+**4. If one variable has a lot more levels than the other variable, place that variable in row.s**

 A table that is tall and thin is usually easier to read than a table that is short and wide.
 It is easier to scroll up and down rather than left and right.
 For a really large number of levels, you might have to print your table on two or